code36u4r60/AngularJS/Pluralsight/Fundamentals/02 - Angular Controllers & Markup/QUIZ.md

 ### 5 - Can the view bind to functions on the scope?
 (A _view_ pode ser vinculada a funções no _scope_?)
 > Sim

+### 6 - Can you use basic JavaScript objects as your model in Angular?
+> Sim

+### 7 - What is the markup indicator for binding data to a view?
+> Double Curly Brace - Chaveta dupla

+### 8 - Which directive do you use to bind an image's src?
+> ng-src